Empirical growth models for the renewable energy sector

 Kristoffer Rypdal

 Three simple, empirical models for growth of power consumption in the renewable energy sector are compared.
 These are the exponential, logistic, and power-law models.
 The exponential model describes growth at a fixed relative growth rate, the logistic model saturates at a fixed limit, while the power-law model describes slowing, but unlimited, growth.
-The model parameters are determined by regression to historical global data for solar and wind power consumption, and model projections are compared to scenarios based on macroeconomic modelling that meet the 2 target.
+The model parameters are determined by regression to historical global data for solar and wind power consumption, and model projections are compared to scenarios based on macroeconomic modelling that meet the 2∘ target.
 It is demonstrated that rational rejection of an exponential growth model in favour of a logistic growth model cannot be made from existing data for the historical evolution of global renewable power consumption y(t).
 It is also shown that the logistic model yields saturation of growth at unrealistic low levels.
 The power-law growth model is found to give very good fits to the data through the last decade, and the projections align very well with the scenarios.
-Power-law growth is equivalent to the simple law that the relative growth rate y/y decays inversely proportional to time.
+Power-law growth is equivalent to the simple law that the relative growth rate decays inversely proportional to time.
 It is shown that this is a natural model for growth that slows down due to various constraints, yet not experiencing the effect of a strict upper limit defined by physical boundaries.
 If the actual consumption follows the power-law curve in the years to come the exponential-growth null hypothesis can be correctly rejected around 2020.

-It is widely recognised that economic growth in most sectors finally will have to come to an end due to the constraints imposed by planetary boundaries and that we need a new paradigm in Earth System science that integrates the physical, biological, economic, social and cultural forces (Donges et al.2017).
-This idea has been developed for instance in the numerous reports to the Club of Rome, starting with the seminal book “The Limits to Growth” in 1972 (Meadows et al.1972), which contains interesting reflections on the Earth system limits to exponential growth.
-Later reports like the forty-year follow up, “2052: A Global Forecast for the next Forty Years” (Randers2012), draw rather pessimistic pictures of our energy future.
-Somewhat more optimistic are the 450 scenario of the International Energy Agency (IEA2016) and the REmap scenario of the International Renewable Energy Agency (IRENA2018b).
-These scenarios represent emission pathways that give a fair chance of limiting global warming to 2 C relative to preindustrial global mean surface temperatures.
+It is widely recognised that economic growth in most sectors finally will have to come to an end due to the constraints imposed by planetary boundaries and that we need a new paradigm in Earth System science that integrates the physical, biological, economic, social and cultural forces (Donges et al., 2017).
+This idea has been developed for instance in the numerous reports to the Club of Rome, starting with the seminal book “The Limits to Growth” in 1972 (Meadows et al., 1972), which contains interesting reflections on the Earth system limits to exponential growth.
+Later reports like the forty-year follow up, “2052: A Global Forecast for the next Forty Years” (Randers, 2012), draw rather pessimistic pictures of our energy future.
+Somewhat more optimistic are the 450 scenario of the International Energy Agency (IEA, 2016) and the REmap scenario of the International Renewable Energy Agency (IRENA, 2018b).
+These scenarios represent emission pathways that give a fair chance of limiting global warming to 2 ∘C relative to preindustrial global mean surface temperatures.

 Energy production and distribution is the sector on which everything else depends, and despite steady advances in energy efficiency, the growth of the world economy relies on continuing growth of energy consumption.
-Without a massive deployment of carbon capture and storage (CCS) and other negative emission technologies, the target of global warming below 2 C from preindustrial temperatures requires radical reduction of coal in electricity production over next decades (Hansen et al.2017a; IPCC2014).
+Without a massive deployment of carbon capture and storage (CCS) and other negative emission technologies, the target of global warming below 2 ∘C from preindustrial temperatures requires radical reduction of coal in electricity production over next decades (Hansen et al., 2017a; IPCC, 2014).
 At present there is doubt about the technical and economic feasibility of capturing and storing 4 Gt CO2 annually by 2040.
-This is more than 10 % of the emissions from fossil fuels and industry, and will require thousands of large-scale CCS plants (Global CCS Institute2015; Le Quéré et al.2016).
-The known reserves of conventional oil and natural gas will set strict limitations to the growth in the consumption of these fuels, although fracking technologies will extend their time window somewhat (IPCC2014).
-In theory, large scale implementation of fourth generation nuclear power with a total reformation of the nuclear industry and the national and international regulatory systems, could buy some time (Makabe2017), but the political feasibility of such a project is highly questionable.
-Most integrated assessment models (IAMs) used in IPCC (2014) include optimistic assumptions on implementation of negative emission technology, but still the majority of such models conclude that a future growth rate of 1–2 % of world gross domestic product constrained by the 2 global temperature target will require that solar and wind power production and consumption continues to grow at present rates without fundamental constraints (Nordhaus2013).
+This is more than 10 % of the emissions from fossil fuels and industry, and will require thousands of large-scale CCS plants (Global CCS Institute, 2015; Le Quéré et al., 2016).
+The known reserves of conventional oil and natural gas will set strict limitations to the growth in the consumption of these fuels, although fracking technologies will extend their time window somewhat (IPCC, 2014).
+In theory, large scale implementation of fourth generation nuclear power with a total reformation of the nuclear industry and the national and international regulatory systems, could buy some time (Makabe, 2017), but the political feasibility of such a project is highly questionable.
+Most integrated assessment models (IAMs) used in IPCC (2014) include optimistic assumptions on implementation of negative emission technology, but still the majority of such models conclude that a future growth rate of 1–2 % of world gross domestic product constrained by the 2∘ global temperature target will require that solar and wind power production and consumption continues to grow at present rates without fundamental constraints (Nordhaus, 2013).
 A fourth option, geoengineering, has not been seriously implemented in the IAMs yet, since these are the least matured set of technologies, and associated with profound ethical issues.
 Thus, the rather depressing state of affairs is that the prospect of meeting the IPCC temperature targets rests on the economic feasibility of accelerating growth of world-wide, large-scale deployment of at least one of four classes of technologies; CCS, 4th generation nuclear, geoengineering, or renewables, and it is by no means obvious that any of them can meet the world's demand for clean, safe, and affordable energy.

 The present paper has focus on the possible constraints on the growth of the intermittent power sources; solar and wind.
 Consumption of hydropower and traditional bioenergy are considerably larger at present, but their growth potential is almost exhausted.
 For hydro this is true in the developed world, while some developing countries still have large unexploited resources.
 The installed capacity of hydro has doubled over the last thirty years, and the growth looks more linear than exponential.
-In contrast, solar and wind have been growing exponentially with a doubling time of 2 years for solar and three years for wind (IRENA2018b; WEC2016).
+In contrast, solar and wind have been growing exponentially with a doubling time of 2 years for solar and three years for wind (IRENA, 2018b; WEC, 2016).

 The continued exponential growth is compared to the IEA 450 scenario and the IRENA REmap scenario in Fig. 1a.
 The figure shows projected exponential growth of consumption of solar and wind power obtained by fitting a linear model to the logarithm of the consumption time series for the period 1997–2016.
 The red curve is solar power, the blue is wind power.
-The relative growth rate is y/y=0.35 for solar and y/y=0.23 and for wind, which lets solar power overtake wind as the leading technology before 2030.
+The relative growth rate is for solar and and for wind, which lets solar power overtake wind as the leading technology before 2030.
 The red points to the right in the figure represent the total solar photovoltaic (PV) power consumption in 2025 and 2040 according to IEA's 450 scenario and the REmap projection of solar PV in 2050.
 The blue points to the right show the same data for wind power.
-The figure illustrates that with continued exponential growth solar and wind together can deliver enough to fulfil the 2 target demands for 2050 more than twenty years ahead of time.
+The figure illustrates that with continued exponential growth solar and wind together can deliver enough to fulfil the 2∘ target demands for 2050 more than twenty years ahead of time.
 This observation does not give us a great reason for optimism, though.
 It rather suggests that the era of exponential growth will soon be over.

 Forthcoming sections will discuss two alternative growth models, one is the logistic model which describes initially exponential growth that saturates and finally stabilises at a fixed limit.
-The other is a power-law model, which does not saturate, but yields slower that exponential growth that provides a description more in line with the 2 scenarios.
+The other is a power-law model, which does not saturate, but yields slower that exponential growth that provides a description more in line with the 2∘ scenarios.
 Results of power-law fit to the historical global consumption data are shown in Fig. 1b.
 The fit to the wind consumption curve matches perfectly the wind consumption projections in the 450 scenario for 2025 and 2040, and the REmap projection for 2050.
-The solar consumption fit curve overshoots those 2 target projections, but by less than a factor 2, and shows the same tendency of decreasing relative growth rate.
+The solar consumption fit curve overshoots those 2∘ target projections, but by less than a factor 2, and shows the same tendency of decreasing relative growth rate.
 The details of the models and the fitting procedures are presented in Sects.
 2 and 3.

 Solar and wind represent proven technologies of a certain maturity, but their intermittency is an obstacle that is held by some to be a fundamental constraint to further growth.
 These and other constraints have been discussed in many recent papers, e.g., Moriarty and Honnery (2011), Dale et al. (2011), Hall et al. (2014), and Davidsson et al. (2014).
 These outline a large number of restraining factors that that may slow, and possibly halt growth of renewable energies, whose low energy return on investment may negatively impact general economic growth.
 However, the majority of these papers do not present balanced treatments of impeding and accelerating factors, and do not make quantitative, integrated assessments of all these in a setting where energy markets develop in a world with effective implementation of climate change policies, including global pricing of carbon emissions.